noma000/YOLO-Tensorflow/README.md

     - pascal_voc_label

 ##### 4. Open configure file and setting your path
-    - you need to check only path area

 ```python
         "path": {
             "load_model": "./saved_network/[pascal_voc_2017]-416_5",        # writhe your loaded model path